Need to talk? Call 1800 882 436.

 Depression and pregnancy

-What are the signs of antenatal depression?
+What are the symptoms of depression in pregnancy?

 • feeling helpless, hopeless or worthless